Nimauric/Mapler/README.md

 ## Testing the pipeline
+To speed this up, you may use `config/config_test_evaluation_only.yaml`instad of `config/config_test.yaml`.
+This will speed things up, as it will only perform the evaluation, on a precomputed assembly and set of bins.
-To verify the installation, launch the pipeline with the test dataset (included in `test/test_dataset.fastq.gz`), either locally
+To verify the installation, launch the pipeline with the test dataset (included in `test/test_dataset.tar.gz`, decompressed automatically), either locally
 ```bash
 ./local_pipeline.sh config/config_test.yaml > mylog.txt
 ```